kentobento/gcd-proj/README.md

 4. Combine the test and training sets
 5. Label resulting set with descriptive names
 6. Create new data set with the average of each variable for each subject and activity
 7. Output tidy data set to file
-##### For transformation steps with more detail, see CodeBook.md